Minnesota Opera Center

 From 94- Northern Suburbs: Take 94 to the West Broadway exit.
 Turn left at the light and cross over 94.
 Go to Second Street, which is the second light, and turn right onto North Second Street.
 You will cross Plymouth Avenue, continuing on North Second Street.
 On your left you’ll see the side of the Star Tribune Printing Plant.
 At the front of this building will be your first available left turn.
 Turn left and follow across the front of the building to North First Street.
 After one block turn right onto North First Street (there is no other choice).
 The Minnesota Opera Center is located on the left side of the street between The Lab Theater (former home of The Guthrie Lab) and Gaar Scott Lofts.

 Parking is available on the street next to the Minnesota Opera Center.
-Parking meters only use quarters or dollar coins.
+The Minneapolis Parking website has an interactive map to see where these meters are located.
 There is also a pay lot across the street.
 Do not park in spots designated for other companies, private citizens, or Minnesota Opera staff; vehicles will be towed.